 If you would like some rhubarb recipes, see my page on how to make rhubarb-strawberry jam or this page on rhubarb-strawberry pie.
 It is really SO easy!
 If you would rather can the rhubarb, see this page.

 You can pick your own, or buy them at at farm market or the grocery store.
-For very large quantities (more than a few bushels), you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+For very large quantities (more than a few bushels), you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.

 You can freeze any quantity of rhubarb.